Wisconsin Boys Basketball Prep Poll

 |9

-Others receiving votes: Kimberly 7, Sun Prairie 7, Mukwonago 3, Racine Case 2, River Falls 1, Waunakee 1, Arrowhead 1.
+Others receiving votes: Arrowhead 5, Sun Prairie Racine Case 2, River Falls 2, Waunakee 1.

 |Division 2